Not sure if Mahana Fresh is right for you?

 Potential Mitigations

-- Your business advisor should help you conduct extensive due diligence on the concept's long-term viability given the system's performance history.
+• A business advisor can help you conduct extensive due diligence on the system's operational history and the challenges it has faced.

 Possible Fad Business